genomic-medicine-sweden/nallo/docs/usage.md

     - Filter aligned reads to on-target regions before cramino QC, so yield and N50 reflect enriched reads only
     - Run mosdepth with per-region depth and coverage thresholds (≥20X, ≥30X) for each target region
-    - Skip mitochondrial variant calling by default, as the mitochondrial genome is not typically enriched by adaptive sampling and insufficient or uneven coverage causes the variant caller to fail.
-For runs specifically targeting the mitochondrial genome, mitochondrial calling can be re-enabled with `--skip_mitochondrial_calling false`; however, since autosomal coverage will be near zero, genome-wide callers should also be disabled (`--skip_snv_calling true --skip_sv_calling true`).

 ### Reference files